posit-dev/publisher/docs/vscode.md

 Lists the configurations in your project.

 Clicking a configuration will open the configuration file in the editor.
-Additionally, you can right-click on a configuration for more operations.
+Additionally, you can right-click on a configuration for more operations

+- Clone
+- Rename
+- Delete

 ![](https://cdn.posit.co/publisher/assets/img/configurations.png)